octimot/StoryToolkitAI/README.md

 This tool is developed and maintained by Octavian Mot (https://mots.us).

 Feel free to get in touch or contribute.

-The app is very raw and not polished at all!

 Ideally, it should evolve by incorporating other machine learning models such as CLIP and GPT-3 to assist editors in their work.